KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is a compiled language, what is the (general) flow, and what are examples?
 1. what is an interpreted language, what is the (general) flow, and what are examples?
 1. whats the key difference in error handling between compiled languages and interpreted languages?
+1. what is a benefit of compiled languages?
+1. what is a disadvantage of compiled languages?
+1. what is a benefit of interpreted languages?
+1. what is a disadvantage of interpreted languages?
 1. how does the python interpreter work?
 1. explain the initial python compilation of your python source code.
 1. once your python code is compiled and translated into python byte code, what happens?